VirtusLab/git-machete/docs/source/cli/github.rst

        adding branches one by one to git-machete and checks them out locally as well,
     #. deletes unmanaged branches,
     #. deletes untracked managed branches that have no downstream branch.

+``update-pr-descriptions``:

+    Updates the generated sections ("intro") of PR descriptions that lists the upstream and/or downstream PRs (depending on ``machete.github.prDescriptionIntroStyle`` git config key).

+    **Options:**

+    --all         Update PR descriptions for all PRs in the repository.

+    --mine        Update PR descriptions for all PRs opened by the current user associated with the GitHub token.

+    --related     Update PR descriptions for all PRs that are upstream and/or downstream of the PR for the current branch.
+                  If ``machete.github.prDescriptionIntroStyle`` is ``up-only`` (default), then only downstream PR descriptions are updated.
+                  If ``machete.github.prDescriptionIntroStyle`` is ``full``, then both downstream and upstream PR descriptions are updated.

 **Git config keys:**